alito/mamele_pippable/README.rst

 to another section of the same process.

 You need to put your roms under ~/.le/roms or to make that a link to your ROM collection for them to be available.
-Some ROMs are available from .. _the MAME Dev page: http://mamedev.org/roms/
+Some ROMs are available from the MAME Dev page: http://mamedev.org/roms/